 - Yvon Jegou

 Registering is a two steps action.

-- you need to register as a participant online or using the form
+- you need to register as a participant online

 - 150€ for full price registration

 - 100€ for students

 Should you have any troubles with the registration process, please contact Arnaud Renard (arnaud.renard at univ-reims.fr) or David Margery (David.Margery at inria.fr).

 - Card Payment during the registration process online

 - Par Chèque Bancaire à l’ordre de l’Agent Comptable de l’URCA